yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 - 64 bit
 - Magisk installed

+## Warning!!!
+- Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module

 ## Installation Guide
 - Remove another Dolby module with different name
 - Reboot
 - Install via Magisk Manager or Recovery
-- See "Optional" section if you using other audio mods
+- See "Troubleshootings" section if using other audio mods
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)

 ## Optional